kViking/colormixer/README.md

 ## Features

-- **Mix Colors Instantly:** Enter two colors in any format (hex, RGB, with or without #, spaces, or commas) and see the result.
+- **Mix Colors Instantly:** Enter two colors in any format (hex, RGB, with or without #, spaces or commas) and see the result.
 - **Clickable Swatch Labels:** Click the color code in any swatch to copy or trigger actions—no more fiddling to grab a hex code.
 - **Palette Exploration:** Instantly see and navigate color combinations and swatches.
 - **Hotkey Navigation:** Use arrow keys (and Shift) to explore the RGB color space without leaving your keyboard.